-- To use a Windows Vista® or Windows® 7 computer as a Registrar, you need to register it to your network in advance.
-See the instruction supplied with your WLAN access point/router. - If you use Windows® 7 as a Registrar, you can install the printer driver after the wireless configuration by following the on-screen instructions.
-If you want to install the full driver and software package: see Quick Setup Guide.
+- To use a Windows Vista[®], Windows[®] 7 or Windows[®] 8 computer as a Registrar, you need to register it to your network in advance.
+See the instruction manual that came with your WLAN access point / router. - If you use Windows[®] 7 or Windows[®] 8 as a Registrar, you can install the printer driver after the wireless configuration by following the on-screen instructions.
+If you want to install the full driver and software package: see Quick Setup Guide. - 1 (Windows Vista[®])

-1 (Windows Vista®)

-Click the button and then Network.
+Click the 5 button and then Network.